digitalcredit-io/whitepaper/WhitePaperv1.0.md

 # dMVC framework (Decentralized Model-View-Control)

 The dMVC framework is designed and developed for [digitalcredit.io](http://digitalcredit.io) and is mainly used in an application development framework for the Digital Credit application platform.
-Decentralized distributed application development encapsulation and simplification is as simple and intuitive as using Java, C#, and Ruby on Rails to develop applications using the MVC framework.
+Development of decentralized distributed application is encapsulated and simplified as simple and intuitive as using Java, C#, and Ruby on Rails to develop applications using the traditional MVC framework.

 dMVC will implement a cloud application development platform and a localized application development platform.
 The cloud application development platform is similar to Ethereum's smart contract platform: developers only need to upload code (Model layer, View layer and Control layer), and can publish their blockchain digital credit application in the cloud without setting up a development environment.
-Local application development platform, developers build development environment (such as using Docker), and develop digital credit applications locally.
+By using the localized application development platform, developers should build local development environment (such as using Docker), and develop digital credit applications locally.

 dMVC will support mainstream application development languages such as: Java, Javascript, Python, Go, PHP, C#, C/C++.

-**Note: In the original version, dMVC may only support certain languages such as Java, Javascript, and Python.**
+**Note: In the early lauched version, dMVC may only support certain languages such as Java, Javascript, and Python.**

 # Model